maxchampoux/iBanFirst-API-Company-Creation/services/API Services.md

 ```
 <hr />

-### <a id="put_companiesCertificateIncorporation"></a> Upload your Kbis ###
+### <a id="put_companiesReleaseDeposit"></a> Ask for your capital to be released.
+Let's make business now. ###

 ```
 Method: PUT
-URL: /companies/-{id}/certificateIncorporation/
+URL: /companies/-{id}/releaseDeposit/
 ```

-At this stage, basically your company should be registered.
+Congrats!
+At this stage, basically your company should be registered and you should have opened an IBAN account for this company.
+Maybe using our [Onboarding Service](../toto).
 Congratulation!
 Therefore, we will require the registration information on your company:
-* Document = "certificateOfIncorporation", "articleOfAssociationSigned"
+* accountNumber
 * registrationNumber
 * registrationDate
+* Documents : "articleOfAssociationSigned",

 **Parameters:**